ga-wdi-boston/ruby/README.md

 ## Ruby :: Strings

-Strings in Ruby are pretty similar to strings in JavaScript.
 To see all the methods that strings have in Ruby, open up `pry`, type a string followed by a '.', and hit tab; alternatively, you can call `"some string".methods.sort` for a full list.
 And, of course, the Ruby documentation has [a full list](http://ruby-doc.org/core-2.2.0/String.html) as well.